SKYKING, SKYKING, DO NOT ANSWER.

-- The transmitted codes are likely One Time Cipher Pads, sometimes known as a Caesar Cipher.
+- The transmitted codes are likely One Time Cipher Pads.
 This is a set if codebooks held only by the transmitter and recipient of the message and they have the only two copies of the codes and know which letters and numbers mean what.
 Once it is used, it is never reused.

 - That means it's nearly impossible to crack the transmission's meaning.
 Simple fact: the US Military would not broadcast it on something you and I could pick up if they though their code could be compromised.
 We cannot decipher these SKYKING messages.
 Don't try.

 - SKYKING messages are probably sent to nuclear elements of USSTRATCOM and maybe intelligence units.
 Most of the messages are probably benign; "Nothing new, all is well."
 Occasionally, it can be assumed a "Something odd is happening in Russia, we will let you know if it gets worse," message is sent.

 - Most likely, since SKYKING messages seem to be part of the Air Force, some of these messages are directed at TACAMO (TAke Charge And Move Out) stations or aircraft.
 It is still common practice of the US Government to maintain a National Command Authority Chain of Succession and Command should a terrible event strike the US Government.
 An important redundancy for a nation as powerful as the US.

 - You won't crack the cipher.
 Seriously, no you won't.